 The Council's Social Club arranged 'theatre parties' at reduced rates, to theatres, movies, restaurants, this included Sydney Stadium, Astor Motel, Theatre and the Chevron Hotel.

+I was sixteen, the Supremes were cooing in the background, girl groups were popular including The Crystals, Ronettes, Shangri Las, Shirelles and The Exciters.
 The surfing craze temporarily dominated the fashion, airwaves and Kings Cross Theatre was converted into our first live band venue.
 I took up the guitar.

 The Beatles were just about to invade the world !!